StanfordBDHG/ResearchKitOnFHIR/README.md

 ### Navigation Rules

 The following table describes how the FHIR [enableWhen](https://www.hl7.org/fhir/questionnaire-definitions.html#Questionnaire.item.enableWhen) is converted to a ResearchKit [ORKSkipStepNavigationRule](http://researchkit.org/docs/Classes/ORKSkipStepNavigationRule.html) for each supported type and operator.
 (The conversion is performed by constructing an ORKResultPredicate from the enableWhen expression and negating it.)

+Multiple enableWhen expressions are supported, using the [enableBehavior](https://www.hl7.org/fhir/questionnaire-definitions.html#Questionnaire.item.enableBehavior) element to determine if any or all of the expressions should be applied.
+If enableBehavior is not defined, all expressions will be applied.

 | FHIR R4 [QuestionnaireItemType](https://www.hl7.org/fhir/valueset-item-type.html) | Supported [QuestionnaireItemOperators](https://www.hl7.org/fhir/valueset-questionnaire-enable-operator.html) | ResearchKit [ORKResultPredicate](http://researchkit.org/docs/Classes/ORKResultPredicate.html) |
 | ---------------------------- | ------------------- | ------------------------------ |